zeeman-effect/maiar-ai/website/docs/01-building-plugins/02-executors.md

 ---
 sidebar_position: 2
 title: Executors
-description: Learn about the role of executors in Maiar
+description: Learn about the role of executors in MAIAR
 ---

 # Executors